vrajmannan2/vrajmannan2.github.io/_pages/about.md

-## **About Me**
+---
+permalink: /
+title: "About Me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

-  Hello, my name is Vraj Belani and I am a 3rd year student at the University Of Houston.
+Hello, my name is Vraj Belani, and I am a 3rd-year student at the University of Houston.